-After a first iteration, with the learnings collected throughout the project (1), particularly in the second half, partners were able to select different SDO's Working Groups to monitor or to contribute to (2 and 3), to learn the scope of those standards specifications (4), and to suggest, as specific contributions, potential extensions and new use cases considered relevant according to the project results.
-This work is part of the standardization roadmap to follow until the end of ARCADIAN-IoT.
+After a first iteration, with the learnings collected throughout the project (1), particularly in the second half, partners were able to select different SDO's Working Groups to monitor and/or to contribute to (2 and 3), to learn the scope and/or implement those standards specifications (4), and to suggest specific contributions, potential extensions and new use cases considered relevant according to the project results.
+This approach defined the standardization roadmap followed throughout ARCADIAN-IoT project period.